BartJongejan/Bracmat/README.md

     * DESCRIP.MMS

       OpenVMS makefile.

 * src
+    * many .c and .h files
     * Makefile

       Builds bracmat in two ways: either by compiling each .c file separately before linking, or by compiling potu.c, which, if the SINGLESOURCE is #defined, #includes all .c files in an order that necessitates a minimum of declarations.
 (This is also the order in which the source code in bracmat.c is organized.)

+      Both ways should be kept working in future development.

+      * SINGLESOURCE defined

+        All .c files (except potu.c) #included in potu.c, while making all .h files that contain function or global variable declarations ineffective.
+        This way of compilation forces a (partial) order on the inclusion of the .c files.
+In general, the lower level functions are toward the top of the list, while the higher level functions are closer to the bottom of the list.
+This order mimics the order in the original bracmat.c file.

+      * SINGLESOURCE not defined

+        All .c files compiled separately and then linked.
+In this way, we ensure that each .c file includes all needed header files.

+      The name 'potu', like 'bracmat', stems from the 1741 novel Nicolai Klimii Iter Subterraneum by Ludvig Holberg.
+Both are places on the planet Nazar that is inside the Earth.
+Nazar is inhabited by intelligent trees.

     * potu.c

       The main source file.
 Includes all other .c files if SINGLESOURCE is #defined.